Healthy Homes Assessment Gracefield

 Home Assessments Gracefield for Rental Properties

-There are a variety of things to be able to examine when conducting an home inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
-There are a few examples:
+There are a variety of things to check during the home assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standard.
+The most common are:

 • Does the home have enough air circulation, including extractor fans?

-The consequences of not having the Healthy Home in accordance with The Residential Tenancies Act and consequently being in the wrong of an tenancy services ruling can be extremely costly for property managers and landlords.
-For expert guidance, contact us today and book your rental properties house evaluation.
+The repercussions of not having the Healthy Home with regard to the Residential Tenancies Act and consequently falling on the wrong side of an ruling on tenancy services ruling can be significant for property owners and landlords.
+For specialist advice, call today to schedule your rental properties house assessment.

 home assessments for rental properties